rubyguides

 Return Value

-Returns true if the string contains the given substring anywhere within it, false otherwise.
+Returns true if the text contains the given substring anywhere within it, false otherwise.
 The search is case-sensitive, meaning “A” and “a” are considered different characters.
-The method stops searching as soon as it finds a match, so performance is proportional to string length.
+The method stops searching as soon as it finds a match, so performance is proportional to the length of the text being searched.

 Edge Cases